matkrin/bashd/README.md

 - Environment variables (on `$`)
 - Keywords

-Document symbols:
+### Document symbols:

 - Variable assignment in document
 - Function declaration in document

 ### Rename:

-- Function declarations and calls in document
+- Function declarations and calls in document and sourced files
-- Variable assignments and usage in document
+- Variable assignments and usage in document and sourced files

 ## TODO

 - Language features:
   - Better completion: resolve with docs from man pages
   - Go to declaration: `declare` statements
-  - Rename in workspace, sourced files
+  - Rename in workspace
   - Hover: man pages, flags parsing from man pages
   - Formatting, range formatting: sh package?
   - Maybe: